Turkey holidays

 History lovers: From beautiful Greek and Roman ruins to Byzantine masterpieces, Turkey holidays are perfect for history enthusiasts.

-Adventure seekers: With some of the best diving spots in the Med, Turkiye is big on watersports.
+Adventure seekers: With some of the best diving spots in the Med, Turkey is big on watersports.
 Go white water rafting in its rivers, or float high above the treetops with an exhilarating parasailing adventure.
 And keen skiers can head inland during winter for some alpine fun without the crowds.

-Fast facts for Turkey (Turkiye)
+Fast facts for Turkey

 Language: The language spoken in Turkey is Turkish.
 Basic English is spoken in many hotels and attractions in popular areas, although it’s a good idea to download a handy language app so you can try out a few useful Turkish words and phrases.